vansh1702/VanshBookStore/VanshBookStore/README.txt

 1502
 Made sure by testing and building the application that there are no errors and file is working perfectly.
-Commented out in appsettings.json
+Commented out in appsettings.json 20231106201020_AddDefaultIdentityMigration.cs Created the new migration file using the Nuget Console Reviewed the SQL Server Object Explorer and made sure each file is created and made sure there are no errors, then tested the application